Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 Variations:

-These are tender and fluffy -- and yummy!
+These are tender and fluffy.

 1. In a large bowl, sift the flour and baking powder together.
 In a small bowl, mash the banana with a fork and add 1/4 cup of the milk, mixing together until there are no lumps.
 Add the banana, sweetener, walnuts, blueberries, and remaining milk to the dry mix and stir together until "just mixed".